aouledissa/deep-match/README.md

 # DeepMatch

-DeepMatch is an Android deep-linking toolkit designed to offset deeplink validation & handling using:

-- A Gradle plugin that turns a `.deeplinks.yml` specification into Kotlin sources and optional manifest entries.
+DeepMatch is an Android deep-linking toolkit that turns a `.deeplinks.yml` file into typed Kotlin code, optional manifest entries, and runtime routing logic.
+Point the plugin at your configuration and it will:

+- Generate strongly-typed deeplink specs (plus parameter classes when the link declares template, query, or fragment values).
+- Optionally emit manifest snippets so you never hand-write `<intent-filter>` entries again.
-- A lightweight runtime (`deepmatch-processor`) that matches URIs against the generated specs and routes them to strongly-typed handlers.
+- Provide a lightweight runtime (`deepmatch-processor`) that matches URIs against the generated specs and dispatches to handlers.

-The plugin keeps deep links in sync across build-time metadata, generated code, and runtime handling so teams can treat the YAML file as their single source of truth.
+The YAML file becomes the single source of truth for everything deeplink-related.

 ## Modules

-- `deepmatch-plugin` – Gradle plugin (`com.aouledissa.deepmatch.plugin.android`) that parses specs, generates Kotlin sources, and (optionally) produces manifest entries for each variant.
+- `deepmatch-plugin` – Gradle plugin (`com.aouledissa.deepmatch.gradle`) that parses specs,
+  generates Kotlin sources, and (optionally) produces manifest entries for each variant.
 - `deepmatch-processor` – Android library that provides `DeeplinkProcessor` and handler abstractions for runtime matching.
 - `deepmatch-api` – Shared model classes (`DeeplinkSpec`, `Param`, `ParamType`, `DeeplinkParams`).
+- `deepmatch-testing` – Shared test fixtures (fake handlers/processors and spec builders) used by the runtime and plugin tests.

 ## Quick Start